 Need help for PAD?
 Well, guess what?
 Researchers have discovered that drinking hot cocoa could help improve your gait if you have peripheral arterial disease (PAD.)
 And that's not all: science also suggests that Vitamin K2 can lower your risk for developing PAD, or other types of coronary disease.
 Plus, water-based exercises can help restore your mobility.
 Often as effectively as gym-based workouts, which could be painful when you're dealing with this health concern.

 You see, PAD is a serious condition that sets in when athelosclerosis (hardened arteries) limit blood flow to your lower limbs.
-And one of the worst PAD symptoms is sudden pain with walking, so we’re excited about preventing PAD, but we’re also excited about this tasty discovery regarding symptom relief!
+In fact, studies show that having this condition increases your mortality rate by 68%.
+Moreover, one of the worst PAD symptoms is sudden pain with walking, so we're excited about preventing PAD, but we're also excited about this tasty discovery regarding symptom relief!
 Let’s take a closer look.

 First things first: let’s clear up our cocoa discussion.
 Cocoa is rich in flavonols, which is why it can help PAD patients.
 But not all cocoa is created equally.
 As study author Mary McGrae McDermott explains, "A large amount of chocolate available without a prescription is alkalized, which improves taste [but destroys] the beneficial cocoa flavanols that have therapeutic effects."